Is Your Tank Water Safe to Drink?

 A first-flush diverter catches the initial dirty roof runoff in a separate chamber, then diverts cleaner rainfall into the main tank.
 They're common in countries like Australia but haven't been widely adopted in Bermuda, largely because traditional Bermudian roofs — with their limestone glides and built-in leaders — don't easily accommodate standard external PVC assemblies.

 Researchers have been working with local institutions including BIOS, the Bermuda Program, and the government to develop a diverter design suited to Bermudian architecture.
-The goal is a discrete, built-in solution that rejects the first 10–20 gallons of runoff before clean water flows into the cistern.
+The goal is a discrete, built-in solution that rejects the first 10–20 Imperial gallons of runoff before clean water flows into the cistern.

 In the meantime, Bermuda has traditionally relied on whitewash paint, natural settling, routine tank cleaning, and periodic chlorine treatment.